rogerioagjr/rogerioagjr.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student at MIT, majoring in Computer Science and Engineering and also in Linguistics and Philosophy.
-I will graduate in June 2021 and then I will begin a PhD program in [Computation and Neural Systems](https://www.cns.caltech.edu) at Caltech.
+I am an undergraduate student at MIT majoring in Computer Science and Engineering and also in Linguistics and Philosophy.
+I will graduate in June 2021 and then pursue a PhD in [Computation and Neural Systems](https://www.cns.caltech.edu) at Caltech.

 I am interested in Artificial Intelligence, Cognitive